Supervisors

 Networks and contribution

-- Be acknowledged in programme materials and at Night and Pitch Night.
+• Be acknowledged in programme materials and Pitch Night.

-- Launch Night in Manchester on 27 January 2026: Meet your student team and their inventor(s), frame the project, and set expectations.
+• Launch Night in Manchester (first day of the programme): Meet your student team and their inventor(s), frame the project, and set expectations.
+This is the first day of the programme.

-- Research phase online, Feb–Apr 2026: Lead a minimum of three 2-hour supervisions, scheduled flexibly to suit your availability, guiding teams as they apply frameworks to their project.
+• Research phase online: Lead a minimum of three 2-hour supervisions, scheduled flexibly to suit your availability, guiding teams as they apply frameworks to their project.

-- Pitch Night in Manchester on 21 April 2026: Join the programme finale to see teams present their findings and celebrate their progress.
+• Pitch Night in Manchester (last day of the programme): Join the programme finale to see teams present their findings and celebrate their progress.

 We welcome supervisors with expertise in areas such as: